lazaratan/lazaratan/README.md

-## Hello there, I am Lazar Atanackovic!
+## 👋 Hello there, I am Lazar Atanackovic!

 ### 🔬 About Me

 I build models of cells from data 🧬🤖

-- Postdoc at the Eric & Wendy Schmidt Center of the Broad Institute of MIT-Harvard
+- 🧑‍🔬 Postdoc at the Eric & Wendy Schmidt Center of the Broad Institute of MIT-Harvard
-- Incoming assistant prof at the University of Alberta and Fellow at Amii
+- 🧑‍🏫 Incoming assistant professor at the University of Alberta and Fellow at Amii
-- Ph.D. from University of Toronto
+- 🎓 Ph.D. from University of Toronto

 ### 🌐 Links